pingcap/docs/tidb-cloud/integrate-tidbcloud-with-n8n.md

 ## Step 4: Run Your Workflow

 After building up the workflow, you can click the **Execute Workflow** button to test run it.
-You'll get Hack News briefing emails ,and these news will be logged to your TiDB Cloud Serverless Tier.
-So don't be worry about losing them.
+You'll get Hack News briefing emails, and this news will be logged to your TiDB Cloud Serverless Tier.
+So don't worry about losing them.

 Now you can activate this workflow in the **Workflows** panel.
 This workflow will help you get the first page articles on Hack News every day.